Nacroni/py_platform/README.md

 #### Freedesktop OS Release info : `-f`, `--freedesktop`

-This argument shows the output of `platform.freedesktop_os_release()`, which shows JSON-formatted information about your system from `/etc/os-release`.
+This argument shows the output of `platform.freedesktop_os_release()`, which shows JSON-formatted information about your system.

 #### Android info : `-a`, `--android`